Sports governing body: International sports federations

+International federations for sports that do not participate in the Olympic Games are managed by equivalent organizations to the International Olympic Committee, such as the SportAccord.

 International federations are typically organized with legislative and executive branches at the top.
 The legislative body is usually referred to as a congress or general assembly of the international federation and is responsible for defining its sports policies.
 It consists of all of the national federations, each of which receives one vote.
 On the other hand, the executive branch, which is often referred to as the council or executive committee, consists of elected members by the legislative branch and is responsible for directing, managing, and representing their federation.

 Trusts

 Trusts are organizations or groups that have control over the money that will be used to help someone else, such as the Youth Sport Trust.

 National governing bodies

 National governing bodies have the same objectives as those of an international federation, but within the scope of one country, or even part of a country, as the name implies.
 They support local clubs and are often responsible for national teams.
 National Olympic Committees and National Paralympic Committees are both a type of national federation, as they are responsible for a country's participation in the Olympic Games and in the Paralympic Games respectively.
-However, a national governing body (NGB) can be different from a national federation due to government recognition requirements.
+A national governing body (NGB) however can be different from a national federation due to government recognition requirements.
 Also, national governing bodies can be a supraorganization representing a range of unrelated organizations operating in a particular sport, as evident in the example of the Northern Ireland Federation of Sub-Aqua Clubs.